Child Custody Lawyer in Appleton

 • Consent to join the military

-Sole custody means that only one parent has the authority to make decisions for the child and they can make them in any manner they see fit.
-Sole custody referring to physical placement means that the child mainly remains with one parent.
-The other parent may be given some visitation rights.
+Sole custody means one parent has exclusive authority to make major decisions for the child.
+When sole custody applies to physical placement, the child primarily resides with one parent, while the other parent may receive visitation rights.

-Sole custody is very difficult to obtain and is usually only awarded in the most extreme situations.
-The simplest way to obtain sole custody is when both parents can agree that one parent will have sole custody.
-If the parents can reach an agreement, they must then submit it to the court for approval.
-A judge will approve any child custody agreement as long as it is in the best interests of the children.
+Sole custody is difficult to obtain and is typically reserved for serious situations.
+One of the most common ways sole custody is awarded is when both parents agree that it is appropriate and submit their agreement to the court for approval.
+A Wisconsin judge will approve a child custody agreement as long as it serves the best interests of the child.

 • The other parent is unable to perform parenting duties

-Once a child custody order is issued by a judge, it is final and legally binding.
-Failing to comply with the terms outlined in a court order comes with very serious consequences, including being held in contempt of court.
-When a person feels as though they can no longer comply with a child custody order, they can petition the court for a modification.
+Once a child custody order is issued by a Wisconsin court, it is legally binding.
+Failing to comply with the terms of a custody order can result in serious consequences, including contempt of court.

-• The child’s current circumstances place them at risk of being physically or emotionally harmed
+• The child’s current circumstances place them at risk of physical or emotional harm; and

-• Modifying the current child custody order is in the best interests of the child
+• Modifying the existing custody order is in the child’s best interests.

 Our Child Custody Attorneys in Appleton Can Help with Your Case